-While gaming has been under-financed in most parts of the world, 2020 has changed thanks to increased investor attention to rising gaming markets in Asia, Africa, and North America.
+While gaming has been under-financed in most parts of the world, 2020 has changed thanks to increased investor attention to rising gaming markets in Asia, Africa, and North America, as well as in Europe with sites like Olybet.
 These investors are pumping billions of dollars in homegrown gaming startups, with countries like India reporting over $350 million.

 For many gaming companies, the investment raised has been directed towards marketing and state-of-the-art tech to enhance the user experience.
 The investors are also having a change of mentality in the revenue model, which was previously concentrating on one-time consumer purchases.
 As a result, the gaming revenue cycle has changed to include expansions, add-ons, in-app purchases, and monthly subscriptions.
 That creates multiple streaming revenue for gaming companies in 2020, leading to increased profits across the board.